-In connection with this undertaking, we have entered into an arrangement with a third party contract manufacturing organization (the "CMO") to provide process transfer, validation and manufacturing services for leronlimab (PRO 140).
-Management believes the CMO will best serve our strategic objectives for the anticipated BLA filing and, if approved, the long-term commercial manufacturing capabilities for leronlimab (PRO 140).
-Management will continue to assess manufacturing capacity requirements as new market information becomes available regarding anticipated demand, subject to FDA approval.
-In the event that we terminate the agreement with our CMO, we may incur certain financial penalties which would become payable to the CMO.
+In addition to our manufacturing agreement with Samsung, we also have previously entered into an arrangement with another third party contract manufacturer to provide process transfer, validation and manufacturing services for leronlimab.
+In the event that we terminate the agreement with this manufacturer, we may incur certain financial penalties which would become payable to the manufacturer.
 Conditioned on the timing of termination, the financial penalties may range up to an approximate high of \$0.3 million.
-These CMO undertakings are anticipated to require approximately \$9 million of additional capital over the next several fiscal quarters, including the estimated costs to fill, label, and package product into the final commercial package for commercial sale.
+These undertakings are anticipated to require approximately \$5 million of additional capital over the next several fiscal quarters, including the estimated costs to fill, label, and package product into the final commercial package for commercial sale.